Flexible metadata harvesting for ecology using large language models: Introduction

 Metadata that describe the key data properties are critical to (using) FAIR data \citep{kissling2018towards, loffler2021dataset, wilkinson2016fair}.
 With metadata, researchers can determine the relevance of a dataset for their research purposes prior to analysing it, enabling them to efficiently search across a large set of datasets.
-However, while data providers often enable users to search across datasets from their catalogue (such as GBIF), there is no unified way of searching across different data providers because of differences in metadata availability and formatting (but note that multiple catalogues of multiple data repositories exist \citep{culina2018navigating}).
+However, while data providers often enable users to access or search across metadata from their catalogue, there is no unified way of retrieving and querying metadata across different data providers, hindered by differences in metadata availability and formatting (but note that catalogues of multiple data repositories exist \citep{culina2018navigating, noy2019google}).
 For example, interpreting metadata remains a key challenge for reusing FAIR data \citep{papoutsoglou2023benefits}.
 Such obstacles are especially challenging in ecology, where a wide range of data can be of relevance, distributed across different data repositories, involving several scientific disciplines \citep{culina2018navigating, loffler2021dataset}.
-While, in contrast, searching for scientific articles across different journals has become an anchor point of modern scientific research, searching for scientific datasets remains a challenge for most researchers \citep{Gregory2020Lost}. \\
+While, in contrast, searching for scientific articles across different journals has become an anchor point of modern scientific research, searching for scientific datasets remains a challenge for most researchers \citep{Gregory2020Lost}.

-In a first step to address this, metadata standards (or schemas) unify metadata formatting of different datasets (and data providers).
+Metadata standards (or schemas) that unify metadata formats of different datasets (and data providers) are therefore crucial.
 However, different metadata standards are not always intercompatible due to differences in which metadata fields are used and how they are formatted, even if they are considered FAIR \citep{loffler2021dataset}.
 Importantly, there is no one-size-fits-all solution: data providers and researchers from different communities may need to prioritise different metadata (\textit{i.e.} different fields or different standards), just as academic journals vary in citation style and lay-out.
 Instead, a flexible solution is required that can retrieve metadata from any data provider and convert these to any user-defined metadata format.
-To address this, large language models (LLMs) have been suggested to improve the accessibility of ecological datasets \citep{rafiq2025generative}. \\